ampproject/amphtml/ads/README.md

 - Please consider implementing the `render-start` and `no-content-available` APIs (see [Available APIs](#available-apis)), which helps AMP to provide user a much better ad loading experience.
 - [CLA](../CONTRIBUTIONG.md#contributing-code): for anyone who has trouble to pass the automatic CLA check in a pull request, try to follow the guidelines provided by the CLA Bot.
 Common mistakes are 1) used a different email address in git commit; 2) didn't provide the exact company name in the PR thread.

+## Serving video ads
+AMP natively supports [a number of](https://www.ampproject.org/who/#video) video players like BrightCove, DailyMotion etc who can monetize ads.

+If you use a player that is not supported in AMP, you can serve your custom player using [amp-iframe](https://ampbyexample.com/components/amp-iframe/).

+When using amp-iframe approach:

+- Make sure there is a poster if loading the player in the first viewport.
+[Details](https://github.com/ampproject/amphtml/blob/master/extensions/amp-iframe/amp-iframe.md#iframe-with-placeholder).
+- video and poster have to be served over HTTPS.